 “[A broker] with extensive knowledge is more key than the brand of the real estate company,” said Michael Rouzenrouch, president of the six-person, Soho-based brokerage Miyad Realty, who’s represented the blog-hosting website Tumblr in the past.
-The churn

 The high churn rate of leases in the tech industry creates a unique dynamic among brokers.
 Indeed, according to TRD’s analysis, lease lengths in the tech industry are on average about half as long as the 10 or 15 years that are standard in the rest of Manhattan’s office-leasing sector.

 With such frequent turnover, there’s more opportunity for brokers to poach accounts; indeed, in some cases, leases are coming up for renewal every two or three years.

 Sometimes the poaching (or attempts at poaching) can get especially ugly.